How to get company-wide buy-in for construction technology projects

 1. Be clear on the high-level goals

 Having a clear vision for what the new technology will do – and why – is critical.
-It should fix specific pain points, and have a strategic purpose unique to your business, rather than simply being an IT solution.
+It should fix specific pain points, and have a strategic purpose unique to your business, rather than simply being a software solution.

 For example, a goal could be to create a customised application on a tablet that improves all processes for on-site staff.
 It will enable them to execute tasks that were previously paper-based on easy-to-complete digital forms that feed immediately into the system.
 This application will eliminate the risk of paper loss, inconsistency in filling out written forms, unmanageable data, no clear reporting or real-time analysis, and delays in sharing data with relevant parties.